Crescent Campground

 Directions

 From Prairie City, turn onto South Main Street and follow to the junction with Bridge Street.
-Turn left onto Bridge Street and follow past the cemetery; the road becomes County Road 62.
-Follow County Road 62 approximately 17 miles; the campground will be on the right.
+Turn left onto Bridge Street and continue past the cemetery as the road becomes County Road 62.
+Follow County Road 62 approximately 17 miles; the campground is on the right.

 Amenities